mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Noble patents and fiefs are not distributed equitably, nor are worlds or lands granted under enfeoffment always equivalent in value or prestige.
-It is not uncommon for nobles to become envious of each other’s fiefs.
+It is not uncommon for nobles to become envious of each other's fiefs.
 Conflicts are usually resolved through official channels, but some degree of skulduggery sometimes happens.
 Rival nobles are not permitted to declare war on one